spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

 ## Prerequisites

 - An active OneLogin subscription and administrator-level permissions.
-If you arre using this for testing purposes, OneLogin provides a [developer subscription](https://developers.onelogin.com/).
+If you are using this for testing purposes, OneLogin provides a [developer subscription](https://developers.onelogin.com/).

 - For OIDC-based SSO in your Kubernetes cluster, you will need to install [kubelogin](https://github.com/int128/kubelogin) on your local workstation to handle the retrieval of access tokens for your cluster.